THE R COLLECTIVE’S SOURCING GUIDELINES AND MANUFACTURING CODE OF CONDUCT

 The R Collective’s sourcing guidelines:

-● ‘Waste’: is defined as materials that are unwanted by their present owner.
+● ‘Waste’: is defined as materials that are unwanted by their present owner in their current form and have no commercial value.

-● Types of ‘waste’ used: We upcycle most types of fabrics and materials that are suitable for apparel, including and not limited to (pre-consumer/ deadstock) fabrics, trims and metalware.
+● Types of ‘waste’ used: We reuse or recycle most types of fabrics and materials that are suitable for apparel, including and not limited to (pre-consumer/ deadstock) fabrics, trims and metalware.
 We use natural and man-made fibres.
-We do not upcycle real fur, any exotic skins or any species listed in CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora).
+We do not reuse real fur, any exotic skins or any species listed in CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora) into our own collections.

 ● Traceability and transparency of our ‘waste’: We preferentially source excess materials from premium and luxury brands, mills and manufacturers and we always ensure full visibility of knowing which company owns our incoming fabrics.
 We preferentially source fabrics and materials from companies that have sustainability, sourcing guidelines and ethical codes of conduct in place.
 We track our incoming fabrics by incoming company, alongside a minimum amount of information that includes; country of origin, fibre content, total yardage, age.
 We do not acquire or buy ‘waste’ from jobbers, or textile traders, as there is little to no traceability, transparency and chemical safety for these fabrics.